-When it comes to creating a feminine aesthetic, a lot can be done through use of certain materials.
-Faceted crystal, gilt, mirror and marble are just a few of the traditional materials associated with feminine rooms.
+When it comes to creating a feminine aesthetic, a lot can be done through the use of certain materials.
+Faceted crystal, gilt, mirror, and marble are just a few of the traditional materials associated with feminine rooms.

 Furniture should include decorative feminine flourishes, such as button tufting and carved details—though not every piece, or it will be too overwhelming, but some pieces for sure.
 While no room should ever be overcrowded with furniture, feminine rooms tend to include more decorative pieces simply because they look great, not just for practical purposes.
 Additionally, accessories play a huge role in feminine interiors.
 A vase of fresh flowers, throw pillows, and objets d'arts—that is, works of art—are represented heavily, but always tastefully and not overdone.